Brønnøy Municipality: General information

 Just thirteen years later on 1 January 1977, most of the former Sømna Municipality was separated from Brønnøy Municipality once again to become its own municipality.
 The Hongset area of the old Sømna Municipality remained in Brønnøy Municipality.

+One of Norway's four large ferry shipping companies, Torghatten is based in Brønnøysund, along with its parents company Nordic Ferry Infrastructure.

 Name

 The municipality (originally the parish) is named after the small island of Brønnøya (Brunnøy), since the first Brønnøy Church was built there.
 The first element is brunnr which means "well" or "spring" and the last element is øy which means "island".
 Islands with freshwater wells were important for seafarers.
 Historically, the name of the municipality was spelled Brønnø.
 On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Brønnøy.

 Coat of arms

 The coat of arms was granted on 20 May 1988.
 The official blazon is "Or a balisage signal sable" (I gull en svart seilingsgrind).
 This means the arms have a field (background) that has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a navigational marker which is used to signal directions for navigation within a harbour.
 The charge represents the importance of boating and harbours in this seaside municipality.
 The arms were designed by Rolf Tidemann, a graphic artist from Brønnøysund.